Kinematics/NetTally/README.md

 Partitioning votes breaks individual votes into single lines or blocks.
 Partitioning by line treats every single line of each vote independently, while partitioning by block treats subvotes as part of each main vote entry.

-BBCode formatting is preserved, including italics, bold, underlines, and colors.
+BBCode formatting is preserved, including italics, bold, underlines, and colors, as long as it's part of the vote content (but not if it covers the entire line, or part of the marker area or whatever).
 Quoted votes are ignored.

 The program is currently capable of parsing XenForo and vBulletin forum systems.
 The number of tested forums is low, however, so refinements will be necessary to make it more broadly available.

 This is built on the basis of quests run on SpaceBattles and SufficientVelocity, and is an adaptation of a program originally written by Firnagzen.